SajeYrid/python/UPDATE PLANS.md

   Moving in directions should be possible in this area or at the very least have a note saying you can't.
   Dinosaur:
     Think, Check, and Help shouldn't mention the dinosaur if it hasn't been seen yet.
+    Fight Dinosaur should perform the same command as Check Dinosaur After using the Stool to get the Crowbar, there should either:
+        Be a way to take back the stool
+        Mention that the stool broke and is no longer in your inventory Not remove the stool from inventory
-    Fight Dinosaur should perform the same command Area 3 (Battle Against a True Dinosaur)
+Area 3 (Battle Against a True Dinosaur)
   Think, Check, and Help should explain what Attack, Defend, and Charge do
     Attack: Deals 5 Damage to the Dinosaur if it isn't defending.